 When determining your affordability, your lender will deduct your monthly outgoings from your income to work out your debt-to-income ratio.

 If the ratio is small, you are more likely to get a better and bigger mortgage.
 But if you have a high debt-to-income ratio, your mortgage application may be turned down.
 This applies even if you earn a high salary as most lenders will reject your application if your outgoings are also high.

 To qualify for a bigger mortgage with a lower interest rate, you should do what you can to reduce your outgoings.
 To this end, you should…

 - Find ways to reduce your household bills

 After taking these steps, you may be able to get a mortgage with a lower interest rate and reduced monthly repayments.
 You might also qualify for a mortgage that is more than 4.5 times your income.

 Get In Touch With YesCanDo Money Today

-Speak to a mortgage broker at YesCanDo Money if you would like access to the best and biggest mortgages on the mortgage market.
+Speak to a mortgage broker at YesCanDo Money if you would like to compare mortgage deals to get the lowest rates.

-After getting to find out more about you and your particular salary, we will use our mortgage calculators to estimate how much you may be eligible to borrow.
+After carrying out an affordability assessment to find out more about your personal circumstances, we will use our mortgage calculators to estimate how much you may be eligible to borrow.

 Your appointed mortgage broker will also give you mortgage advice on how to improve your borrowing chances.
 Most lenders will consider your application if you meet their criteria but if there is a chance that you might be turned down for a mortgage, we will put you in touch with those specialist lenders that are more suited to your profession and level of salary.